The busiest airports in the world are major connecting hubs for travellers from around the globe.

 #6 Chicago O’Hare International Airport (ORD)

 Chicago O’Hare was the most used airport in the world between 1963 and 1998.
-With 83 million passengers served in 2018, it was the sixth busiest airport globally.
+With over 84 million passengers served in 2019, it is the sixth busiest airport globally.

 After becoming a symbol of the jet area in the 1960s and 1970s, America’s second largest airport continues to be a pioneer of innovations.